cloudfoundry/docs-bosh/content/blobstore-agent-password-rotation.md

 * Since the new user name is `agent-new`, from now one you have to deploy the Director with the following `rename-default-agent-user.yml` ops file.

 ### Optional steps:
-Rotate a second time to get rid of the additional `rename-default-agent-user.yml` ops file by naming the new user `agent` and the old user `agent-new`.
+Rotate a second time to get rid of the additional `rename-default-agent-user.yml` ops file by naming the new user back to `agent`.